UniqueName12345/eEDEX-ui/README.md

-# eEDEX-UI
+# eeEDEX-UI

-eDEX-UI is a fullscreen, cross-platform terminal emulator and system monitor that looks and feels like a sci-fi computer interface.
+eEDEX-UI is a fullscreen, cross-platform terminal emulator and system monitor that looks and feels like a sci-fi computer interface.

 ---